Managing Oral Secretions

 - Endotracheal – The person is using a home ventilator or has a tracheostomy.
-You insert the catheter through the endotracheal tube in the neck to suction.
-(I do not plan to provide instructions for ET suctioning online but can get them for you if you need them.
-Just send me a message.)
+You insert the catheter through the endotracheal tube in the neck to suction. (see video at end of page)

 Suctioning at home is not a common practice.
 However, periodically, patients are sent home with suction equipment after getting a new trach or having many secretions to manage, and their diaphragms are weak.
 There are also some medical conditions where excess phlegm production is constant, and keeping the amount under control is challenging.
 In those cases, suctioning is essential to help oxygen get through the obstacles to the bloodstream for use by the body.